Curried Chickpea Potato Stew

 - Freeze: Let cool then store in a freezer-safe container for up to 3 months.
 Thaw overnight in the fridge.

-- Reheating: Reheat stovetop or in the microwave until heated to your preference.
+- Reheating: Reheat on the stovetop in a pot or in the microwave in 30-second intervals, stirring between each, until heated through.

 - Coconut Red Lentil Dahl